hdlugas/MZsearch/paper/paper.md

 # Summary

-A primary goal of the field of Metabolomics - i.e. the qualitative and quantitative study of metabolites - is to identify chemical compounds comprising a given sample, oftentimes with the motivation of identifying/quantifying biomarkers for use in diagnosing, treating, and/or stratifying the risk of some disease.
-A central tool for compound identification in Metabolomics is mass spectrometry
+A primary goal of the field of Metabolomics - i.e. the qualitative and quantitative study of metabolites - is to identify chemical compounds in a given sample, oftentimes with the motivation of identifying/quantifying biomarkers for use in diagnosing, treating, and/or stratifying the risk of some disease.
+A central tool for compound identification in Metabolomics is mass spectrometry which produces a finite set of points - termed the mass spectrum - in the plane $\mathbb{R}^{2}$ for a given chemical compound with each point representing an ion fragment, one axis representing mass/charge, and the other axis representing intensity.
+The primary method used to identify a given unknown chemical compound based off of its mass spectrum is termed 'spectral library matching' and involves computing a measure of similarity between the mass spectrum of the unknown chemical compound and each mass spectra of chemical compounds in a predetermined reference library.
+The unknown chemical compound is then identified as the chemical compound from the reference library whose mass spectrum is most similar to the mass spectrum of the unknown chemical compound.
+We present (insert package name), a command-line tool written in Python implementing spectral library matching with a host of spectrum preprocessing transformations and similarity measures available in addition to being able to analyze both of the two main types of mass spectrometry data: gas chromatography-mass spectrometry (GC-MS) and liquid chromatography-mass spectrometry (LC-MS) data.

-In order to assess metabolites (i.e. by-products of metabolism) for their potential in diagnosing, treating, or stratifying the risk of disease

-The forces on stars, galaxies, and dark matter under external gravitational fields lead to the dynamical evolution of structures in the universe.
-The orbits of these bodies are therefore key to understanding the formation, history, and future state of galaxies.
-The field of "galactic dynamics," which aims to model the gravitating components of galaxies to study their structure and evolution, is now well-established, commonly taught, and frequently used in astronomy.
-Aside from toy problems and demonstrations, the majority of problems require efficient numerical tools, many of which require the same base code (e.g., for performing numerical orbit integration).

 # Statement of need